 The deer there are really beautiful, and so tame too.
 They’re really not bothered by all the people wandering around.
 Indeed, a few of the deer seemed to be very vain, only too happy to pose for photos!
 None of the dogs in the park, including Unity, caused any problems either.
 Occasionally a deer would trot a short distance away if it felt a little bit wary, but for the most part it was easy to get close to them and get some nice photos.

 After all that exploring, we were ready for some food and a cold drink, so we called a taxi to take us back into Sevenoaks town centre.
-While we were waiting for that and chatting away, Emily discovered to her horror that I’d never seen Finding Nemo, and you can see her reaction to that in the vlog!
+And as we were chatting away while waiting for that, Emily discovered to her horror that I’d never seen Finding Nemo!

 I promised to watch it though, and I’m happy to report that I bought it on iTunes that evening and watched it to see what all the fuss was about.
 And, credit where it’s due, it’s a great film!
 It’s very funny and very touching, and the animation is brilliant.
 It’s got quite a diverse set of characters too, some of whom have disabilities, including Nemo’s fin.
 Dory with her short-term memory loss is a wonderful character as well, she kept making me chuckle.
 And I probably won’t be able to hear seagulls again without hearing “Mine!
 Mine!
 Mine!”
 So I apologise for dismissing it as a mere kid’s film, which I’d assumed it was.
 I’m very glad I watched it now – guess I’ll have to watch the sequel next!